-Science and Engineering Practices (SEP) Disciplinary Core Ideas (DCI) Technology and Engineering Practices (TEP) Constructing Explanations and Designing Solutions Constructing explanations and designing solutions in K-2 builds on prior experiences and progresses to the use of evidence and ideas in constructing evidence-based accounts of natural phenomena and designing solutions. • Generate and/or compare multiple solutions to a problem.
-ETS1.B: Developing Possible Solutions Designs can be conveyed through sketches, drawings, or physical models.
+Constructing explanations and designing solutions in K-2 builds on prior experiences and progresses to the use of evidence and ideas in constructing evidence-based accounts of natural phenomena and designing solutions.

+Generate and/or compare multiple solutions to a problem.

+Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions to other people.
-Communication Learns that humans have many ways to communicate.